Aziz456a/Projects/README.md

-Second project : Well this is actually my end of studies project.My project mainly focused on integrating Generative IA using RAG with
+Second project : this is actually my end of studies project.My project mainly focused on integrating Generative IA using RAG with
                  microsoft sentinel in order to enhance automation.
 I was able to add an extra feature after that by integrating Notebooks execution automation pipeline using for the 2 features implementation python code. more precisely the orchestration component written in python and deployed to Azure is what is going to be shared in here alongsidethe sample jupyter Notebook used for